pauldambra/pauldambra.github.io/_posts/2016-09-07-kill-if-with-objects.md

   * these we always save so maybe the name could be even better
 * other types we don't always save, and when we do save them we change them first

-The beauty in this code is that not only should it be easier to grok for somebody new to it (or us in a few weeks) now if we need to add additional rules that don't break the `MaybeSave` contract we can do that easily and in one place.
-And changes that break the contract are obvious and prompt us to think about what the change means for the code.
+The beauty in this code is that not only should it be easier to grok for somebody new to it (or us in a few weeks) now if we need to add additional rules that don't break the `MaybeSave` contract we can do that in one place.
+And changes that break the contract do so visibly and prompt us to think about what the change means for the code.

-And we didn't just improve the code... we had a lot of fun (within context) realising it and fixing it.
+And we didn't only improve the code... we had a lot of fun (within context) realising it and fixing it.